ashamp/jsonToDartModel/README.md

 ## FYI
 - object should have at least one property
 - only first object in array will be parsed
+- when select `Force String Type` , the `bool` type will be ignored

 ## Usage
 1. input json string in left textinput